 Q: The cost for us to change is likely to be quite a significant sum of money.
 Can we factor this into our decision when either calling-off or running a mini-competition?

 Our understanding is that you are able to take reasonable account of the cost of change into your decision process.
 The institution would have to be quantifiably certain that the figure arrived at can be fully justified and have the calculations ready at the start of the process should it ever come into question.
 The most prudent line would be to include the figure within the mini-competition document to seek avoidance of a challenge around the introduction of additional evaluation criteria at a later stage and this influencing the final decision.
 Doing so may inevitably reduce the appetite of bidders to win the business and the incumbent may feel they don't have to sharpen their pricing model quite so tightly to retain the business.
 It would therefore be advisable to weigh up the pros and cons of its inclusion very carefully before commencement.

 Q: What happens if I have a dispute with a supplier?

-Because our Members enter into a contract with a supplier when calling-off our framework agreement, we always ask Members to try to resolve any difficulties directly with the supplier in the first instance.
+Because our members enter into a contract with a supplier when calling-off our framework agreement, we always ask members to try to resolve any difficulties directly with the supplier in the first instance.
 We find this to be the best way to build a positive relationship.
 However, there are occasions when reaching a resolution is not possible and that’s when LUPC can help.
 Call or email us and we will put you in touch with the right professional who will be able to help you.

 LUPC staff are very happy to talk you through the use of framework agreements, and the various ways to call off from them.
-As this process varies from agreement to agreement, we recommend you read the agreement Buyer's Guide, available on HE Contracts or speak to the relevant LUPC Contract Manager.
+As this process varies from agreement to agreement, we recommend you read the agreement Buyer's Guide, available on HE Contracts or speak to the relevant LUPC Category Manager.